-If you have air conditioning equipment installed prior to 2010, it likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
+If you have an air conditioner installed prior to 2010, it likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
 The United States EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 R22 refrigerant is no longer made in North America.

-The cost of R22 is rising because of the decreasing supply, and won’t be available for use at all by 2020.
+The cost of R22 is increasing because of the decreasing supply, and won’t be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your AC equipment was produced before January 2010, you have some options:
+If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+However, if your AC equipment was produced before January 2010, you have a few options:

-2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
-Keep in mind, this is not recommended because it could nullify your warranty(ies).
+2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved AC refrigerant.
+However, this is not recommended because it could void your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to panic about the hassle of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a free in-home estimate on a new AC system, just in time for spring!
+If you don’t want to panic about the hassle of your refrigerant being phased-out, or you don’t want to worry about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Service Experts Heating & Air Conditioning today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!